-1.7 Implementation of this plan
+1.4 Implementation of this plan

-The individuals responsible for the implementation of this plan are provided in Table 3.1.
-The plan will be stored in ACEN's document control system; the latest version will be available electronically at all times.
+The individuals responsible for the implementation of this plan are provided in Table 1.5.
+The plan will be stored in ACEN's document control system; the latest version will be available on https://newenglandsolar.com.au.
 As the document owner, ACEN is the contact point for this plan and its requirements and will provide guidance and training to any person that requires additional training regarding this plan.

-Table 1.3Roles and responsibilities
+Table 1.5 Roles and responsibilities